-The Public Section is committed to education of the highest quality which is universally accessible, locally governed and enhanced by the strong support of students, parents, the public and educational partners in Saskatchewan.
-The Public Section envisions inclusive public school divisions that are valued for providing education that meets the challenges of a complex and changing world.
+The Public Section is committed to locally governed, universally accessible, high quality education supported by students, parents, the public and educational partners in Saskatchewan.
+The Public Section envisions inclusive public schools, open to all students, that are valued for providing an education that meets the challenges of a complex and changing world.

 - to advocate on behalf of public education

 - to communicate the fundamental worth of public education in a democratic society